scientisst/BioSPPy/README.md

 ```
 🫀 New module for heart rate variability 🫀
 With the signals.hrv module you can now extract HRV features.
 Check it out!
+(PR #19)
 ```
 ```
 ✨ New plotting design ✨